 - 4 children were reunited with their families prior to July 9th;

 - 34 children are set to be reunited with their families on July 10th; and

 - 56 of the children will not be reunited by the deadline for various reasons.

 The Government Has Already Deported Some Parents, and Cannot Identify at Least One Child

 Of the 56 children who will not be reunited by the court deadline, some are scheduled to be reunited with their families in the coming days or weeks.
 However, tragically, the road to reunification will be much more challenging for other vulnerable children.

 The DOJ says that the parents of 12 migrant children under the age of 5 have already been deported without their kids.
 It is unclear as to what action immigration officials will take to rectify that issue.
 In another case, a migrant child is not scheduled to be reunited because U.S. officials have not been able to identify the child’s parents.
 They are unsure if that child’s parent was already deported or not.
 This is a stark reminder that the humanitarian crisis at our border is far from over.
 It is crucial that continued political pressure is applied to support migrant families.

 We Fight for Immigrant Rights in Southern California

-At the Law Office of Joshua L. Goldstein, PC, we are proud to offer the highest quality immigration law services to individuals and families in Southern California.
+At the Goldstein Immigration Lawyers, we are proud to offer the highest quality immigration law services to individuals and families in Southern California.
 Our legal team is committed to protecting the rights and interests of immigrants.
 If you or your family member needs immigration law guidance, please call our Los Angeles office today at (213) 262-2000 for a confidential consultation.